niHonkage/DocsLearning/en/guides/workspace/invite-and-manage-members.md

 # Inviting and Managing Members

 Members of a workspace can be invited and managed by the owner and administrators.
-After logging in, navigate to "Console - Enterprise" in Fusionworks, and open the member management interface from the Members tab on the left side of this page.
+After logging in, navigate to "Console - Enterprise" in FusionWorks, and open the member management interface from the Members tab on the left side of this page.

 <figure><img src="../../.gitbook/assets/enterprise.png" alt=""><figcaption><p>member management interface</p></figcaption></figure>